joemasilotti/masilotti.com/_posts/2020-12-17-swift-dependency-injection.md

 }
 ```

-The same approach could be applied to the `FakeInjector` but it’s not necessary.
+We could apply the same approach to the `FakeInjector` but it’s not necessary.
 Your fakes/mocks should be tiny and easy to spin up.
-No other code changes are needed.
+No need to make any other code changes.

 ## Taking it further

-I’ve been using some version of this approach on all of my projects since I discovered it.
-It’s concise, has a very small surface area, and doesn’t require additional third-party code.
+I’ve been using some version of this approach on all my projects since I discovered it.
+It’s concise, has a very small surface area, and all without third-party code.

-The big downside is the `Injectable` protocol and associated classes tend to grow pretty quickly.
-I’ve been liberal with the `MARK:`s in keeping things organized.
+The big downside is the `Injectable` protocol and associated classes tend to grow fast.
+I'm keeping things organized with liberal use of `MARK:`s.

 How do you do dependency injection in Swift?
 Do you use a particular library or are you more inclined to roll your own?
 [I'd love to know what you think on Twitter!](https://twitter.com/joemasilotti)